-Configuring XMPP AVATAR
+CONFIGURING XMPP AVATAR

-When the XMPP Avatar for picture ID is configured on the phone, the available image is displayed on the phone (it can be xmpp avatar as well).
+When the XMPP Avatar for picture ID is configured on the phone, the available image is displayed on the phone (it can be XMPP Avatar image as well).

 And if the image is not available, the phone downloads it from the image server and displays the image of a blue man.